XwhyZ-WHYLD/soa-mx10-spec/README.md

-# soa-mx10-spec
+# SOΛ-MX10 v3.0
-Deterministic execution-control protocol for AI-orchestrated systems.
-Prevents execution of computational operations unless cryptographically authorized via state-transition artifacts.
-Specification-only repository.
+## Deterministic Execution-Control Protocol for AI-Orchestrated Systems